Bubble Gum Bliss

 Key Achievements

-- Developed a 360° rotating skybox using advanced JavaScript techniques, allowing users to feel fully immersed in the virtual environments.
+• Developed a 360° rotating skybox using advanced JavaScript techniques.

 Technologies Used

-- HTML5, CSS3, JavaScript: The backbone of the project, enabling responsive design and rich interactivity.
+• HTML5, CSS3, JavaScript: for responsive design and interactivity.

-- CSS Animations: Used for smooth transitions and to enhance user engagement.
+• CSS Animations: for transitions and user engagement.

 Challenges and Learnings

-One of the biggest challenges was balancing the creative freedom afforded by AI tools with the need for precise, high-quality outputs.
-While tools like MidJourney and Photoshop accelerated the design process, they often required manual refinement to align with the project’s vision.
-Additionally, coding a seamless 360° skybox presented technical hurdles, particularly in ensuring compatibility across devices and browsers.
+Balancing the creative freedom of AI tools with the need for high-quality outputs was challenging.
+Tools like MidJourney and Photoshop accelerated the design process, but manual refinement was necessary.
+Coding a 360° skybox was technically demanding, especially for compatibility across devices.